navgurukul/galileo/curriculum/javascript/details/notes.md

-## Here is the Holy Grail for the python Course
+## Here is the Holy Grail for the js Course

 1. Some random cool description.
 2. Programmers don't understand their logic too a lot of times.